reqT/reqT/README.md

       ```
     * Add the `reqT` dir to your Windows Path e.g. by [following these instructions](https://stackoverflow.com/questions/44272416).

-After a log out and log in you should be able to run reqT by typing `reqt` in terminal in any working dir.
+After a restart of your terminal you should be able to run reqT by typing `reqt` in any work dir.

 ## Dependencies